jrcarlos2000/scaffold-eth-diamond-challenge/README.md

 > Now you are ready to run the `yarn verify --network your_network` command to verify your contracts on etherscan 🛰

-Copy the verified address for your RiggedRoll contract and enter that into the appropriate Etherscan testnet.
+Copy the verified address for your CrowdfundrDiamond contract and enter that into the appropriate Etherscan testnet.

 ---